Casyfill/HSU_Metropolitan_Data/README.md

 This is the syllabus for the "Metropolitan data" course for urban planers,

-This syllabus will be later improved and cloned as a basis for conspect and presentation sample
+This syllabus will be later improved and cloned as a basis for conspectus and presentation sample